mlibrary/about-publishing/src/content/features/poets-on-poetry.md

           - image: ""
             image_alt: ""
             title: ""
+            text: Robert Hayden, former Poet Laureate and the first African American to be appointed as Consultant in Poetry to the Library of Congress.
+          - image: ""
+            image_alt: ""
+            title: ""
             text: >
               For a Library of Congress audio recording of Hayden's “How it Strikes a Contemporary: Reflections on Poetry and the Role of the